 As a member of the LGPS, if you earn enough to pay tax, your contributions will attract tax relief when they are deducted from your pensionable pay.
 There are restrictions on the amount of tax relief available on pension contributions.
-If the value of your pension savings increases in any one year by more than the standard annual allowance of £40,000, you may have to pay a tax charge.
+If the value of your pension savings increases in any one year by more than the standard annual allowance of £60,000 (increased from £40,000 on 6 April 2023), you may have to pay a tax charge.
 Most people will not be affected by the annual allowance.